Bg

 This regression can start causing sleep disruptions around 7 - 9 months old.
 8 month sleep regression signs include fighting sleep and increased night wakings.

-Sleep regressions typically last for 2 - 6 weeks, meaning babies older than 10 months should be past the regression.
+There's not a definitive end date for an 8 month sleep regression.
+However, in general, periods of poor sleep typically last for 2 - 6 weeks.
 Sleep often improves once babies adjust to longer wake windows and can make it to bedtime without becoming overtired while following a 2-nap schedule.

 8 month sleep regression signs